Associate of Applied Science (A.A.S.) Degree

 - Two satisfactory Professional or Academic Reference Forms.
 Current or past employees of Riverside Health System will be evaluated for job performance and eligibility for rehire.

 - Official TOEFL results if English is your second language.
 Minimum score of 550 (paper) or 79 (Internet-based).

 - Applicants who are not U.S. citizens by birth must provide immigration or citizenship documentation.

 - Satisfactory interview (for applicants meeting above requirements).

 Admission is on a competitive basis.
-Riverside School of Health Careers reserves the right to select those applicants who are deemed best qualified for both the program of study and potential employment by Riverside Health System.
+Riverside College of Health Careers reserves the right to select those applicants who are deemed best qualified for both the program of study and potential employment by Riverside Health System.

 Prerequisites (all courses must be completed with grades of "C" or above)